percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 and SRTCP traffic.

 Either the FullEKTField or ShortEKTField is appended at the tail end of all SRTP packets.
-The decision on which to send is specified in (#timing).
+The decision on which to send when is specified in (#timing).

 ### Outbound Processing